Bettas are beautiful fish that are often misunderstood by pet owners.

 Bettas originally live in river basins in Vietnam, Malaysia, Thailand, and Cambodia.
 The can also be found in rice paddies, small streams, and even drainage ditches.

 While you might think these areas are constantly wet, they do go through significant dry seasons which causes the betta’s habitat to change drastically.
-The spent a large portion of their life jumping from puddle to puddle to find larger bodies of water.
+The spent a large portion of their lives jumping from puddle to puddle to find larger bodies of water.

 How Long Betta Fish Live in Captivity?